 Being the prevailing colors, we bought heavily until the third load struck the in those two shades in Mohair, Cravinetts, Mixed Cheviots and Whipcords.
 Broadcloths in all shades.
 Our notion department is complete and right up to the notch, and anything you may wish in that line we have it.
 Tailor made Skirts, Jackets and Capes.
-A tremendous line, and we think the prettiest and cheapest ever shown on this market.
+A tremendous line, and we think the prettiest and cheapest ever shown on counsel of cousins of the Edwards this market.
 An inspection of same will be appreciated and will insure us a sale.